bluegraybox/Chicken-n-Egg/narrative.md

 There's also a sort of meta-learning, because then when you go to a different country, it's not as jarring; you adapt more quickly.
 I found that once I'd gotten used to Erlang's syntax, other languages - Coffeescript and Scala - didn't look so weird.
 At work the other day, someone was doing a demo of iPhone development, and some of my co-workers were really thrown by Objective-C's syntax.
 I was just like, "Oh yeah, now that you mention it, it does have an odd mix of Lisp-style bracket grouping and C-style dot notation.
 Whatever.
 It's code."

-I come from a Java/object-oriented background, so aside from the syntax, the things about Erlang that are different are: immutable variables, the focus on simple data structures, and functional language features like recursion and closures.
-These aren't entirely separate things.
-They all work together and add up to a different way of solving problems.
+Working with Erlang also teaches you a fundamentally different way of solving problems, especially if, like me, you're coming from an object-oriented background like Java or Python.
+It has functional language features like recursion and closures.
+It focuses on simple data structures, and gives you powerful tools for working with them.
+And it's all about concurrency.
+Those all add up to something more than the sum of their parts.
+They're also things that translate to other languages: You'll see Erlang-style concurrency in Scala, and functional programming is showing up all over the place these days.

 ### Bowling